StorjOld/metatool/README.md

 [![License](https://img.shields.io/badge/license-AGPL%20License-blue.svg)](https://github.com/Storj/metatool/blob/master/LICENSE)

 metadisk.py is a console utility purposed for interact with the Metadisk service.
-It completely repeat all actions that you can perform with the Metadisk service through the "curl" terminal command, described at the <http://dev.storj.anvil8.com/> page.
+It can do all actions that you can perform with the Metadisk service through the "curl" terminal command, described at the <http://dev.storj.anvil8.com/> page.
 > **_Note:_ metadisk.py** for running require Python3 interpreter and installed packages specified at the __setup.sh__